Pavel Ivlev: United States

 In the United States, Ivlev was granted citizenship and settled in New Jersey.
 He continued his legal practice at Kaganer and Partners and opened his own consultancy to advise people who left Russia because of political or economical pressure.
 In particular, Ivlev cooperates with Interpol and helps his clients cancel requests for detention and extradition that come from the Russian authorities.
 As Ivlev has pointed out, Russia abused the international law enforcement system to persecute people overseas.

 In 2009, Ivlev co-founded the Committee for Russian Economic Freedom which advocates for economic and civil rights in Russia.
 Since 2016, Ivlev has led KRES Poliskola, an educational project that helps to integrate people from post-soviet states into modern society through the study of history and culture.
 Ivlev played an important role in the Yukos shareholders v.
 Russia arbitration proceedings at the Permanent Court of Arbitration.
-Ivlev assisted the Russian politician Alexey Navalny in the civil investigation of the fraudulent procurement of drilling rigs by the VTB Leasing and also hired Navalny as his attorney in the proceedings related to the Yukos case.
+Ivlev assisted the Russian politician Alexei Navalny in the civil investigation of the fraudulent procurement of drilling rigs by the VTB Leasing and also hired Navalny as his attorney in the proceedings related to the Yukos case.

 In 2012, media outlets linked Ivlev to the leak of documents related to Igor Shuvalov's investment activities to The Wall Street Journal and The Financial Times.
 According to the paper provided, since 2000, Shuvalov's family almost certainly used insider information when trading Gazprom stock, yelding dozens of millions of U.S. dollars.
 The leak of the documents was a huge scandal and sparked an ethical debate within the Russian legal community on the moral responsibility of a professional lawyer.
 Ivlev never confirmed if he was a source of the leak, but pointed out that even in such a case he won't violate the attorney-client confidentiality, as Shuvalov never was his principal.